laurent-colard-l5i/mediaplanschema/README.md

 - `campaign.schema.json`
 - `lineitem.schema.json`

+### Version 2.0 (Preview)

+Version 2.0 introduces an additional schema file:
+- `dictionary.schema.json` - Defines configuration for custom fields

+The **dictionary schema** allows organizations to define custom dimensions, metrics, and cost fields with human-readable captions and descriptions.
+This enables standardized use of custom fields across different media planning tools and workflows while maintaining semantic meaning.

-Each media plan JSON file must include a `meta.schema_version` field that declares the schema version used (e.g., "1.0").
+Each media plan JSON file must include a `meta.schema_version` field that declares the schema version used (e.g., "1.0" or "2.0").

 ### Schema Versioning Strategy